sanjeebSubedi/plant-identification-web/README.md

 # plant-identification-web
-This is the web implementation of out college project on Plant Identification by Leaf
+This is the web implementation of our college project on Plant Identification by Leaf